Skip to Main Content

 • holidays — federal or state holidays that you may choose to observe as a company or that employees can take off as a part of their PTO package

-When can employees start earning PTO?
+When should employees start earning PTO?

-How does PTO accrue?
+How should PTO accrue?

 PTO may accrue at different rates or intervals depending on the way employees are compensated.
 If employees work hourly shifts that vary week to week, it might be best for them to earn time off based on hours worked.
 This way, the time off they accrue corresponds with the number of hours they put into the business.
 On the other hand, for teams that work consistent hours or those that are paid a salary, it may make more sense for time off to accrue based on regularly occurring intervals or payroll cycles.